 Old age pension (starostna pokojnina): contributory.
-The pension is calculated as a percentage of the pension base, which is simply the best 18-year average of net wages.
+The pension is calculated as a percentage of the pension base, which is simply the best consecutive 19-years average of net wages.
+This period is gradually increasing to 24 years in 2018.
 The pension is then computed using this pension base, accrual rates and the pension qualifying period.
 Net pension is subject to income tax, but due pensioners tax credit and seniors tax allowance most of pensions remain untaxed.

 Survivor pension (družinska pokojnina): contributory.
 Pensions are granted to family members of the deceased.
 Except for the spouse, which does not have to fulfil this condition, it is required for the other members that they were dependent on the income of the deceased.
-The spouse can receive a widow's pension, provided an age criterion is met (53 years); if the spouse was not an insured person, he/she could obtain a widow's pension at the age of 48.
+The spouse can receive a widow's pension, provided an age criterion is met (53 in 2007-2012, 53.5 in 2013 and a half of year more every year up to 58 years in 2022); if the spouse was not an insured person, he/she could obtain a widow's pension 5 years before the above mentioned age (from 48 in 2007-2017 up to 53 years in 2022).
 Children can receive a survivors pension up to the age of 26, provided they annually submit an attestation of school attendance.
-The computation of survivors pension is extremely non-transparent, particularly with regard to the widows pension.
-As a general rule, the amount of survivors pension is subject to income tax.
+The computation of survivor pension is extremely non-transparent, particularly with regard to the widows pension.
+As a general rule, the amount of survivors' pension is dependent on the invalidity pension the deceased would have received, the pensions if the deceased had been retired, potential beneficiaries and their sources of income.
+Survivor pension is subject to income tax.
 Same rules are in force as for old age pensions, except considering the number of beneficiaries.